greg-ses/simpleui/README.md

 - start the dev enviroment `bash run-dev-env.bash`
     - This might take a while since it will download the `node_modules` for `base_app` and `simpleui-server`

 ## Production installation

 We use ansible to deploy to production.
 Make sure that your ansible `yml` file is pointing to the correct release URL.
 If you are not sure, check out [Releases](https://github.com/greg-ses/simpleui/releases) for prod builds or [Packages](https://github.com/greg-ses/simpleui/pkgs/container/simpleui) for dev builds.
 You can make a local version of the prod image by running `docker build -t <YOUR_IMAGE_NAME> .` in the root folder of this project

 ## Testing

-- start the dev enviroment and enter the docker container
+- Start the dev enviroment and enter the docker container
 - For frontend unit testing, run `ng test` in the `base_app` folder
 - For backend unit testing, run `npm run test` in the `simpleui-server` folder
 - E2E testing is coming soon

+## Linting
+- Start the dev enviroment and enter the docker container
+- For frontend linting, run `ng lint` in the `base_app` folder
+- For backend linting, run `npm run lint` in the `simpleui-server` folder

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.